ShivangiS04/ShivangiS04/ReadMe.md

-Yo 👋

-My name is Shivangi Singh
+* 😮‍💨 My name is Shivangi Singh

-🧠 I am currently learning C,HTML
+* 🌱 I’m currently learning C and HTML

-📫 How to reach me shivangimasterblaster@gmail.com
+* 📫 How to reach me: shivangimasterblaster@gmail.com